shermand100/PiNodeXMR/README.md

 * Stop your running node with the relevent stop button in the 'advanced settings' tab.
 * To update to Monero version 'Carbon Chamaeleon' 0.15, select '--strip 1' also on the 'advanvaced settings' tab.
-* Log into the Web Terminal as usual and enter
+* Log into the Web Terminal as usual and enter the "Update Monero" setting.
+Follow the instructions

-        ./Updater.sh
+If an update is available you are strongly encouraged to follow the instruction to verify the SHA256 hash of the downloaded binary.

 The updater script will run and bring your node up to the latest version.
-At the end of the process it will then start your node in the last mode it was run.

 ## tor